rfukuda06/limit-order-book/README.md

 # Limit Order Book Simulator

-A single-threaded C++20 implementation of the core data structure behind every electronic exchange: a limit order book with price-time priority matching.
-Orders arrive one at a time — limit orders rest in the book at their price, market orders sweep the best available levels — and a matching engine crosses them the way a real venue does: trades execute at the resting order's price, earlier orders at the same price fill first, and every submitted share is accounted for as traded, resting, or cancelled.
+This is a single-threaded C++20 implementation of the core data structure behind every electronic exchange: a limit order book with price-time priority matching.
+Orders arrive one at a time, limit orders rest in the book at their price, market orders sweep the best available levels, and a matching engine crosses them the way a real venue does.
+Trades execute at the resting order's price, earlier orders at the same price fill first, and every submitted share is accounted for as traded, resting, or cancelled.

 The program runs in two modes: an interactive REPL where you trade against a seeded market simulator and watch the book, spread, and trade tape react to every order, and a benchmark mode that measures raw engine throughput.
-Standard library only — no external dependencies.
+Standard library only, no external dependencies.

-## What it looks like
+## Interactive REPL

 Running `./build/orderbook` drops you into a REPL against a simulated market (seed 42, so this exact book is reproducible):